mendix/docs/content/en/docs/appstore/modules/genai/openai/_index.md

 For technical details, see the [Technical reference](#embeddings-advanced-technical) section.

 ### 3.5 Helper microflows {#helper-microflows}

-The following OpenAI-specific helper microflows assist developers to construct their requests in a drag and drop experience and can be found in the toolbox.
+The following OpenAI specific helper microflows assist developers to construct their requests in a drag and drop experience and can be found in the toolbox in the **OpenAI Helpers** section.
 Generic helper microflows are described in [GenAI Commons](/appstore/modules/genai/genai-commons/#helper-microflows).

 #### 3.5.1 `Create OpenAI Connection` {#create-openai-connection}
-This microflow can be used to create the [OpenAIConnection](#openaiconnection) object that is needed to use the Chat Completions operations.
-A [Configuration](#configuration) object is required.
-For OpenAI (not Azure) configurations, the model name is mandatory  as well.
+This microflow can be used to create the [OpenAIConnection](#openaiconnection) object that is required for the Chat Completions operations.
+As input, a [Configuration](#configuration) object is required.
+For OpenAI (not Azure OpenAI) configurations, the model name is mandatory as well.

-#### 3.5.2 `Chat: Set Response Format` {#set-responseformat}
+#### 3.5.2 `Chat: Set Response Format` {#set-responseformat-chat}
-This microflow can be used to optionally change the [ResponseFormat](#enum-responseformat-chat) of the `OpenAIRequest_Extension` object, which will be created for a `request` if not present.
+This microflow can be used to optionally change the [ResponseFormat](#enum-responseformat-chat) of the `OpenAIRequest_Extension` object, which will be created for a `Request` if not present.
 This describes the format that the chat completions model must output.

 #### 3.5.3 `Files: Initialize Collection with OpenAI File` {#initialize-filecollection}
 This microflow can be used to initialize a new `FileCollection` and add a new `FileDocument` or URL.
 Optionally, the [Image Detail](#enum-imagedetail) or a description using `TextContent` can be passed.